Xcel Energy has accelerated its energy engine in utility markets

 estate customers and school systems and universities.

-natural gas revenues (thanks to the purchased natural gas
+Natural gas revenues grew due to the purchased natural gas

-In 2013 the company's net income increased by 5% due to higher
+In 2014 Xcel Energy's net income increased by 8% due to increased

 To meet the demands both of customers and regulators, Xcel plans